NAU-ASD3/nsch/.github/CONTRIBUTING.md

 **Development order: stub → tests → implementation → man page → NEWS.**

+Most PRs should target main branch.
+A stacked PR is a PR to a branch other than main.
 For stacked PRs, add at the top of the description:

 > ⚠️ Stacked PR — branches from `parent_branch` (#XX).
 Only files